Mürren: Highlights and events

 In 1928, the Inferno Race was set up, and continues to this day.
-The International Inferno Race, comprising cross-country, giant slalom, and downhill races, is the longest (15.8 km, 9.8 mi) and largest amateur ski race in the world, with a limit of 1800 participants.
+The International Inferno Race, comprising cross-country, giant slalom, and downhill races, is the longest (15.8 km) and largest amateur ski race in the world, with a limit of 1800 participants.
 It is held in January.
 The fastest entrants complete the 15.8 km from the Schilthorn to Lauterbrunnen in only 15 minutes.